Last update on February 2019

 Laurent Destacamp, Risk Management Evaluation Officer- expert in assessment of radon exposure in buildings Database and transfer simulation software

 Patrick Potard, Risk Management Evaluation Officer - expert in assessment of radon exposure in buildings

 Facilities and techniques

-A metrology laboratory dedicated to the problem of radon in the air, water, and soil,
+- A metrology laboratory dedicated to radon issues in air, water and soil;

 Partnership and research networks